MaoZiming/papers/6-system-structure/62-unix.md

   * Simplicity is key; size constraint leads to simplicity as the design.
   * Internal requirements led to good design, rather than any particular customer
   * Designed for programmers, which makes it capable for more users as an interactive system (versus batch)
+* Use staleless signals to indicate which resources are free as opposed to stateful semaphores.
+* Introducing fork and exec.